The Grooming Manual

 2. Keep Your Beard Hydrated and Conditioned

-To keep your beard soft and shiny, condition it regularly with beard oil.
-This also moisturizes the skin underneath your beard to prevent itchiness, control flakes, and maintain follicle health.
-Remember, your beard is only going to be as healthy as the skin underneath it.
+Wondering how to maintain your beard soft and shiny with proper beard grooming techniques?
+Simple - condition it regularly with beard oil.
+It moisturizes the skin underneath your facial hair to prevent itchiness, control flakes, and maintain follicle health.

 1. Pour a few drops (less is more) into the palm of your hand and spread it evenly between both hands.

-2. Massage the oil into the base of your beard (it can be dry or damp, but not wet).
+2. Massage the oil into the base of your beard (it can be dry or damp for this step, but should not be wet).

 3. Work your hands through your beard until you’ve reached the hair tips.
 Spread the oil evenly over your entire beard and the underlying skin.